jodersky/infra/README.md

 This project uses debian packages for stronger consistency guarantees when removing packages.
 Nevertheless, it is recommended to completely reprovision a server if a role is removed.
+(It isn't necessary to reprovision if a role is added.)

 Keeping in mind that the goal of this project is to automate deployments, regular reprovisions are encouraged.